austinwest1/GameRater/README.txt

-To let common Pathing work must name file Game Rater and that file must be in the htdocs folder, use this folder as the git repo
+To let common Pathing work must name file GameRater and that file must be in the htdocs folder, use this folder as the git repo